-Number Requirement Level AW1.1 Sheep shall have access to adequate nutrition, suited to the animals' age and needs, to maintain normal health and to prevent prolonged hunger or malnutrition. С AW1.1.1 Feeding shall be addressed in a management plan.
+Number Requirement Level AW1.1 Alpacas shall have access to adequate nutrition, suited to the animals' age and needs, to maintain normal health and to prevent prolonged hunger or malnutrition. С AW1.1.1 Feeding shall be addressed in a management plan.
 Mi See AW5.7 for emergency feed and water provisions.
-AW1.2 Sheep shall have an adequate supply of clean, safe drinking water each day. С AW1.3 The body condition of sheep shall be routinely monitored as part of the farm's management system to confirm health of the sheep. Ма AW1.3.1 Farm workers shall be able to measure the Body Condition Score (BCS ) of sheep. Ма AW1.3.2 If BCS scoring identifies evidence of inadequate nutrition, appropriate action shall be taken to return the animals to good health.
+AW1.2 Alpacas shall have an adequate supply of clean, safe drinking water each day. С AW1.3 The body condition of alpacas shall be routinely monitored as part of the farm's management system to confirm health of the animals. Ма AW1.3.1 Farm workers shall be able to measure the Body Condition Score (BCS) of alpacas. Ма AW1.3.2 If BCS scoring identifies evidence of inadequate nutrition, appropriate action shall be taken to return the animals to good health.
 These actions should be recorded. Ма AW1.4 Feed shall be stored properly.
 Mi AW1.4.1 Hazardous material shall not be stored near feed storage areas.
-Mi AW1.5 Routine checks and monitoring shall be conducted regularly to ensure feed and water quality and quantity is maintained. Ма AW1.5.1 Equipment used to deliver feed and water shall be cleaned and maintained in good working order and any problems promptly rectified. Ма
+Mi AW1.5 Routine checks and monitoring shall be conducted regularly to ensure feed and water quality and quantity is maintained. Ма

-AW1.5.2 Water points supplied from troughs, drinkers or natural water sources shall be clean and be of good quality and an accessible level at all times. Ма AW1.6 Changes in diet shall be introduced gradually.
-Mi AW1.6.1 Sheep shall be introduced to crop grazing and or supplementary feeding at a rate that allows the sheep to adapt to the new feed.
-Mi AW1.7 Sheep shall only be deprived of feed and water for reasonable management practices (such as shearing, transport, or slaughter).
-Deprivation periods shall be no longer than 24 hours. Ма AW1.7.1 Sheep held in sheds or yards for management practices (such as shearing) shall be monitored for signs of distress during time held off feed and water and remedial action taken. Ма AW1.7.2 Animals in ill health or poor condition shall not be deprived of food or water until they recover. Ма AW1.7.3 Ewes in late pregnancy or lactating ewes shall not be deprived of water for more than 8 hours. Ма
+Number Requirement Level AW1.5.1 Equipment used to deliver feed and water shall be cleaned and maintained in good working order and any problems promptly rectified. Ма AW1.5.2 Water points supplied from troughs, drinkers or natural water sources shall be clean and be of good quality and an accessible level at all times. Ма AW1.6 Changes in diet shall be introduced gradually.
+Mi AW1.6.1 Alpacas shall be introduced to crop grazing and or supplementary feeding at a rate that allows the alpacas to adapt to the new feed.
+Mi AW1.7 Alpacas shall only be deprived of feed and water for reasonable management practices (such as shearing, transport, or slaughter).
+Deprivation periods shall be no longer than 6 hours. Ма AW1.7.1 Alpacas held in sheds or yards for management practices (such as shearing) shall be monitored for signs of distress during time held off feed and water and remedial action taken. Ма AW1.7.2 Animals in ill health or poor condition shall not be deprived of food or water until they recover. Ма